stephangriesel/zwwwing-shop/readme.md

 terraform apply "medusa.tfplan"
 Troubleshooting
 Error on Update: CannotUpdateEntityWhileInUse (CloudFront)
-Symptom: When running terraform apply on an existing environment, you receive an error that the CloudFront VPC origin cannot be updated because it's "in use".
+Symptom: When running terraform apply on an existing environment, you receive an error that the CloudFront origin cannot be updated because it's "in use".

 Cause: This is a limitation of the AWS CloudFront API.
 Terraform cannot modify certain core properties of a CloudFront origin while it is attached to a distribution.
-This can happen if the underlying Application Load Balancer is being changed.

-Solution: The solution is to force Terraform to recreate the CloudFront distribution completely by "tainting" it.
+Solution: The solution is to force Terraform to recreate the CloudFront distribution by "tainting" it.

 Warning: This will cause several minutes of downtime for your API as the distribution is redeployed.

-Step 1: Taint the CloudFront Distribution

-Run the following command in your terminal:
+Taint the CloudFront Distribution Run the following command in your terminal:
 Bash

 terraform taint "module.medusajs.module.backend[0].aws_cloudfront_distribution.main"
-Step 2: Re-apply the Configuration

-Run the apply command again.
+Re-apply the Configuration Run the apply command again.
 Terraform will now plan to destroy and recreate the tainted distribution, resolving the error.
 Bash

 terraform apply
-Step 5: Destroy the Infrastructure
+Phase 5: Destroy the Infrastructure
-When you no longer need the infrastructure, you can remove all created resources with a single command.
+When you no longer need the infrastructure, you can remove all AWS resources managed by this Terraform project with a single command.

 Bash

-# This will de-provision all resources managed by this Terraform project.
+# This will de-provision all resources.
 terraform destroy

 ---